Reciprocity (electromagnetism): Feld-Tai reciprocity

-and is known as Feld-Tai reciprocity or the Feld-Tai lemma. t relates two time-harmonic localized current sources and the resulting magnetic fields:
+and is known as Feld-Tai reciprocity or the Feld-Tai lemma.
+It relates two time-harmonic localized current sources and the resulting magnetic fields:

 However, the Feld-Tai lemma is only valid under much more restrictive conditions than Lorentz reciprocity.
 It generally requires time-invariant linear media with an isotropic homogeneous impedance, i.e. a constant scalar μ/ε ratio, with the possible exception of regions of perfectly conducting material.